Seattle Hempfest: History

 Early Hempfests "featured blatant marijuana smoking"; 60 people were cited for illegal marijuana use at the 1997 Hempfest, and about 20 were arrested the following year.
 Eventually Hempfest and the police reached a modus vivendi: there was only one arrest in 2001.
 About this time, the director was Dominic Holden, who was also campaign manager of an organization trying to make cannabis the city of Seattle's lowest law enforcement priority through a voter initiative, I-75.
 The political context surrounding marijuana in Seattle and Washington has changed considerably over the years.
 Washington legalized medical marijuana in 1998.
 In 2003, Seattle passed I-75.

 The 2008 Seattle Hempfest, which took place August 16–17, set a new record for attendance, topping 310,000 people.
 The volunteers of Seattle Hempfest were awarded the National Organization for the Reform of Marijuana Laws (NORML) award for "Outstanding Cannabis Advocate of the Year Award" on October 17, 2008 at the National NORML Conference for their efforts.

 2011 Hempfest speakers included numerous elected officials, among them Ohio congressman Dennis Kucinich, Seattle Mayor Mike McGinn, City Attorney Pete Holmes, a return by Councilman Licata, and Washington State Representatives Mary Lou Dickerson and Roger Goodman.

 2013 saw the legalization of cannabis use in Washington state; that year's Seattle Hempfest featured performances by Everlast, Hed PE and DJ Muggs of Cypress Hill.
 As of 2013, the festival had an annual budget of approximately $700,000.

 The 2015 Hempfest named David Bronner, CEO of Dr. Bronner's Magic Soaps, the Cannabis Activist of the Year.

+The 2020 Hempfest was the most recent event.
+The organizers once stated that they were planning to return in 2024, but as of 2025 Hempfest's future is uncertain.